quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part32_12.7.2_IBM_Quan.md

 ---

 #### 1-Qubit Quantum Fourier Transform (QFT)
 Background context: The QFT is a quantum algorithm that transforms a quantum state representing a signal into another state.
-For one qubit, it computes \(N = 2^1\) components using Equation 12.77.
+For one qubit, it computes $N = 2^1$ components using Equation 12.77.

 :p What is the purpose of the 1-qubit Quantum Fourier Transform (QFT)?
 ??x